If you're researching how to handle your logistics internationally, you may have come across the terms "DDU" and "DDP" in shipping.

 DDP vs. DDU

-A DDU term stands for "Deliver Duty Unpaid", while a DDP term stands for "Deliver Duty Paid".
+A DDU term stands for "Delivery Duty Unpaid", while a DDP term stands for "Delivered Duty Paid".

 So, what does that actually mean?